EmirPirija/HulkApps-Submission---Biom-Webpage/README.md

 1. Tech Stack Used:

-React (version 18.2.0)
+-React (version 18.2.0)
-HTML
+-HTML
-CSS
+-CSS
-JavaScript
+-JavaScript
-Netlify for hosting (link: https://web-biom.netlify.app/)
+-Netlify for hosting (link: https://web-biom.netlify.app/)

 2. Approach to the Project:
 I approached this project with a focus on simplicity and user experience, utilizing React as the primary technology for building the webpage.
 I wanted to create a clean, responsive, and visually appealing webpage that effectively conveys the content and purpose.
 In addition to React, I used HTML for structuring the content, CSS for styling, and various JavaScript libraries and dependencies to enhance the functionality.